jan0sch/YouTrack-Client-PHP-Library/README.md

 Basically this is a port of the offical python api from Jetbrains.
 The initial development was sponsored by [Telematika GmbH](http://www.telematika.de).

-The source of this library is released under the BSD license (see COPYING for details).
+The source of this library is released under the BSD license (see LICENSE for details).

 Requirements
 ------------